rangeoshun/redda/README.md

 All applications has a state.
 To solve this, Redda uses a Redux like state store with actions.
 There are some differences tho.

+> **Caution!** Redda's state uses function names to identify state fragments and actions to dispatch.
+You'll need to `export` and `import` your fragments and actions once defined.

 #### The state store

 To create a state store just instantitate one.